christianh814/bekind/README.md

 * `domain`: Domain to use for any ingresses this tool will autocreate, assuming wildcard DNS (currently unused)
 * `kindImageVersion`: The KIND Node image to use (You can find a list [on dockerhub](https://hub.docker.com/r/kindest/node/tags)).
 You can also supply your own public image or a local image.
 * `kindConfig`: A custom [kind config](https://kind.sigs.k8s.io/docs/user/configuration/).
 It's "garbage in/garbage out".
-* `helmCharts`: Different Helm Charts to install on startup. "garbage in/garbage out"
+* `helmCharts`: Different Helm Charts to install on startup. "garbage in/garbage out".
+See [Helm Chart Config](#helm-chart-config) for more info.
 * `loadDockerImages`: List of images to load onto the nodes (**NOTE** images must exist locally).
 Only `docker` is supported (see [KIND upstream issue](https://github.com/kubernetes-sigs/kind/pull/3109))

 ```yaml